-To date, I’ve writing six full-length novels, a dozen novellas, and more than thirty short stories.
-I wrote most of my stories using Scrivener, using three computers (I’ll tell you more in an upcoming post on my cloud storage solutions).
+To date, I’ve written six full-length novels, a dozen novellas, and more than thirty short stories.
+I wrote most of my stories using Scrivener, using three different computers (I’ll tell you more in an upcoming post on my cloud storage solutions).

 Scrivener is a fantastic writing tool.
 While I’ve used it since 2010, I still only use the basic features, and those are enough for me to completely recommend it.
 Here are my three favorite things about Scrivener:

 - CONVERT FILES I mentioned that I wrote many of my stories in Scrivener.
 But for the ones I had started previously in Word, Scrivener made the process of converting everything I’d written into a new Scrivener project.
 All I needed to do was import the file, and Scrivener did the rest.
-I had a copy of the story, ready to be organized in a novel format.
+I had a copy of the story, ready to be organized into a novel format.
 The three books in my U R Fever series began as backstory to another set of stories in Alan and Brianna’s universe.
 It took no time to import those Word files into upcoming projects.
-P.S.
-Those books are slated for late 2021 or early 2022.